TcMenu/stm32-examples/README.md

-# Examples using STM32Cube to build embedded menu UI using tcMenu framework
+# STM32Cube embedded menu UI demos using tcMenu framework

 In this repository we host a few STM32 starter examples for tcMenu.
 If you're on the same board (or very similar) as us, you've got an absolute starter that can be used immediately.
 Otherwise, a quick trip through STM32CubeMX should result in a working project.